Model Optimizer Usage¶

 Model Optimizer is a cross-platform command-line tool that facilitates the transition between training and deployment environments, performs static model analysis, and adjusts deep learning models for optimal execution on end-point target devices.

-Using Model Optimizer tool assumes you already have a deep learning model trained using one of the supported frameworks: TensorFlow, PyTorch, PaddlePaddle, MXNet, Caffe, Kaldi, or represented in ONNX* format.
-Model Optimizer produces an Intermediate Representation (IR) of the model, which can be inferred with OpenVINO™ Runtime.
+To use it, you need a pre-trained deep learning model in one of the supported formats: TensorFlow, PyTorch, PaddlePaddle, MXNet, Caffe, Kaldi, or ONNX.
+Model Optimizer converts the model to the OpenVINO Intermediate Representation format (IR), which you can infer later with OpenVINO™ Runtime.

-The scheme below illustrates the typical workflow for deploying a trained deep learning model:
+The figure below illustrates the typical workflow for deploying a trained deep learning model:

 .bin- Contains the weights and biases binary data.

-The generated IR can be additionally optimized for inference by Post-training optimization that applies post-training quantization methods.
+The OpenVINO IR can be additionally optimized for inference by Post-training optimization that applies post-training quantization methods.

-To convert the model to IR, run Model Optimizer by using the following command:
+To convert a model to IR, you can run Model Optimizer by using the following command:

 mo --input_model INPUT_MODEL

---input_model parameter is specified) is not succeed, try to use parameters for overriding input shapes and cutting the model, mentioned below.
+--input_model parameter is specified) is not successful, use the parameters mentioned below to override input shapes and cut the model:

 --input_shape.
-For more information about these parameters, refer to Setting Input Shapes.
+For more information about these parameters, refer to the Setting Input Shapes guide.

-To cut off unwanted parts of a model, such as unsupported operations and training sub-graphs, the
+To cut off unwanted parts of a model (such as unsupported operations and training sub-graphs), use the

---output parameters can be used, defining new inputs and outputs of the converted model.
-For a more detailed description, refer to Cutting Off Parts of a Model.
+--outputparameters to define new inputs and outputs of the converted model.
+For a more detailed description, refer to the Cutting Off Parts of a Model guide.

-Also, you can insert additional input pre-processing sub-graphs into the converted model using the
+You can also insert additional input pre-processing sub-graphs into the converted model by using the

---layout, and other parameters described in Embedding Preprocessing Computation.
+--layout, and other parameters described in the Embedding Preprocessing Computation article.

 FP16 data type.
-For more details, please refer to Compression of a Model to FP16.
+For more details, refer to the Compression of a Model to FP16 guide.